Islam in Britain

 By the end of the course students should:

-- Have developed online research skills and an ability critically to evaluate material obtained online.
+Use online research skills and able critically to evaluate material obtained online.

 Method of assessment

 - Weekly learning journals (450-500 words per week) (40%)

 - One essay (2,500 words) (50%)

 Ansari, Humayun (2000) The ‘infidel’ within: Muslims in Britain since 1800, London: Hurst, (chapter 1) pp. 1-23

 Gilliat-Ray, Sophie (2010) Muslims in Britain: an introduction, Cambridge: CUP